The World Is Yours, the World Is Mine, 2014

 The World is Yours, The World is Mine, 2014, was created by Shahzia Sikander for The New York Times “Turning Points” magazine and Opinion page, December 4, 2014. © Shahzia Sikander.
 Courtesy of the artist and Sean Kelly, New York.

-*The work was featured alongside of an essay, Kindness, Key to Survival, by Dr. Daniel Fessler, Director of the Badari Kindness Cener at UCLA for CENTERPOINT NOW publication © World Council of Peoples for the United Nations, in a special issue, "Are we there yet?", marking the 75th anniversary of the UN, co-produced with Nina Colosi/Streaming Museum.
+*The World is Yours, The World is Mine, 2014, and the essay, Kindness, Key to Survival, by Dr. Daniel Fessler, Director of the Badari Kindness Cener at UCLA, are featured in Centerpoint Now ©2020, World Council of Peoples for the United Nations, UN 75th anniversary special edition "Are we there yet?" co-produced with Streaming Museum.